fbpx

 “Normally, to prove infringement, the patent owner/plaintiff must show that the product or service in question infringes on every portion of the claims.
 Claim charts solve this problem as they break down even very complicated claims into easily read arguments that both parties can use when deciding a case.”

-“In your case, Joey, the claim chart when generated would showcase how ADC Corp’s product infringes on your patent.
-If you had approached ADC Corp with a claim chart in the first place, you would have reached some conclusion by this point in time.”
+“In your case, Joey, the claim chart, when generated, would showcase how ADC Corp’s product infringes on your patent.
+If you had approached ADC Corp with a claim chart in the first place, you would have reached some conclusion by now.”

-Joey had a clear understanding of claim charts by this moment.
+By this moment, Joey had a clear understanding of claim charts.
 But then suddenly, a confused look appeared all over his face.
-Joey blurted, “So you’re saying, claim charts can be used out of litigation too.
-I thought that claim charts are used in patent litigation.”
+Joey blurted, “So you’re saying claim charts can be used outside of litigation, too?
+I thought that claim charts were used in patent litigation.”

 With a smile, Ross continued, “It is true that claim charts are majorly used in patent litigation.
 But they also have other applications.
 In fact, they are really underrated.
 Would you believe me if I said, Claim charts can help you make money?